Point and click

-Point and click are one of the actions of a computer user moving a pointer to a certain location on a screen (pointing) and then pressing a button on a mouse or other pointing device (click).
+Point and click are one of the actions of a computer user moving a pointer to a certain location on a screen (pointing) and then pressing a button on a mouse or other pointing device (clicking).
 An example of point and click is in hypermedia, where users click on hyperlinks to navigate from document to document.
 User interfaces, for example graphical user interfaces, are sometimes described as "point-and-click interfaces", often to suggest that they are very easy to use, requiring that the user simply point to indicate their wishes.
-Describing software this way implies that the interface can be controlled solely through a pointing device with little or no input from the keyboard, as with many graphical user interfaces.
+Describing software this way implies that the interface can be controlled solely through a pointing device, with minimal or no input from the keyboard, as with many graphical user interfaces.